 Instructions

-- Preheat the oven to 400โ.
-Line a 15 x 10-inch sheet pan with heavy duty foil and generously coat with cooking spray.
+• PREP: Read Note 2 for some general tips before starting!
+Preheat the oven to 400 degrees F. Line a rimmed 15x10-inch baking sheet with heavy duty foil and generously spray all over with cooking spray.
 Cover the pan with an even layer of saltine crackers.
-See note 2 for some tips before you get started.

-- In a medium pot, combine the cubed butter and brown sugar.
-Set the pot over medium-low heat.
-Resist the urge to raise the temperature, even if it seems slow to start.
-Stir constantly with a silicone spatula, moving gently in one direction, until the mixture reaches a full boil.
-Once boiling, stop stirring and let it boil for exactly 3 minutes.
+• TOFFEE MIXTURE: In a medium-sized, heavy-bottomed pot, combine the cubed butter and brown sugar.
+Set over medium-low heat.
+Don't be tempted to increase the temperature even though it takes a long time and seems like nothing is happening--your patience will be rewarded!
+Stir constantly with a silicone spatula (stir in one direction and stir gently--not vigorously) until the mixture reaches a full boil then stop stirring; let boil exactly 3 minutes.

-- After 3 minutes, remove the pot from heat and carefully add the vanilla; it may crackle and sputter.
-Stir once, then immediately pour the mixture evenly over the crackers.
-Use a spatula to spread it as needed; it doesnโt have to be perfect, as it will even out during baking.
+• TOFFEE CONT.: After 3 minutes, remove from heat and add in vanilla (it will crack and sputter so be careful).
+Stir through once, and then immediately pour this mixture evenly over the crackers.
+Spread with spatula as needed (doesn't need to be perfect, it evens out as it bakes).

-- Bake for 5 minutes and then very carefully remove pan from oven.
+• BAKE: Bake for 5 minutes and then very carefully remove pan from oven.
 Let stand for 2 minutes and then sprinkle chocolate chips evenly over crackers.
 Let rest without touching for 5 minutes.
 Use a clean offset spatula to gently spread and coax the chocolate into an even layer.
-If adding toppings, sprinkle on immediately.
+If adding toppings, sprinkle on immediately (add to preference).

-- Transfer pan to fridge and let chocolate harden for about 30 minutes, or freeze for 15 minutes.
-Remove from fridge, lift cracker from foil and break or chop into pieces.
+• LET STAND: Transfer pan to fridge and let chocolate harden, about 30 minutes, or freeze for 15 minutes.
+Remove from fridge, lift cracker from foil and break or chop (with a very sharp knife) into pieces.
+Store in an airtight container for up to 2 weeks (I like to refrigerate because I enjoy it cold!)

 Video